giantswarm/docs/src/content/guides/prepare-azure-subscription-for-tenant-clusters/index.md

 In the previous section, we explained how to create the Service Principal in the Azure subscription in order to run Giant Swarm tenant clusters.

-Giant Swarm tenant clusters are owned by organizations, which allows you to control access to clusters, since only members of the owner organization have access to the management functions of a cluster.
+Giant Swarm tenant clusters are owned by organizations.
+This allows you to control access to clusters, since only members of the owner organization have access to the management functions of a cluster.

 In order to run a tenant cluster in your Azure subscription, the organization owning your cluster has to know about the Service Principal you just created.